ibexa/documentation-developer/docs/guide/exposing_siteaccess_aware_configuration_for_your_bundle.md

 !!! caution "Important"

-    Always ensure you have defined and loaded default settings.
+    Always ensure that you have defined and loaded default settings.

 In `@AcmeExampleBundle/Resources/config/default_settings.yaml`: